Join our FREE webinar on 28th June

 Situated on the Vistula River, Warsaw has grown from a fishing village to the modern capital and largest city of Poland.
 Such prosperity would be impossible without the enterprising Warsawians and their mythic guardian, the Warsaw Mermaid.
 Visitors will quickly learn that it is the symbol of the city, and it signifies the importance of the Vistula to the city.

-Residents have set numerous attractions and leisure areas along the river.
+Residents have set up numerous attractions and leisure areas along the river.
 Cyclists and pedestrians can stroll along the coasts on both banks or they can relax on the sandy beaches and enjoy the scenic vistas of the Vistula.
 Fans of water sports or boat rides would not be disappointed either; there are plenty of opportunities for both.

 Moving downstream, adventurous doctors explore the Kampinowski National Park, which is a protected area just 10km from the town.
 It is an excellent spot to recharge from the city rhythm and refresh in nature.